jarun/nnn/plugins/README.md

 2. Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.

-#### Contributing plugins
+## Create your own plugins

 Plugins are scripts and all scripting languages should work.
 However, POSIX-compliant shell scripts runnable in `sh` are preferred.
 If that's too rudimentary for your use case, use Python, Perl or Ruby.

+You can create your own plugins by putting them in `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/plugins`.

+For example, you could create a executable shell script `git-changes`:

+    #!/usr/bin/env sh
+    git log -p -- "$@"

+And then trigger it by hitting the pick plugin key and selecting `git-changes` which will conveniently show the git log of changes to the particular file along with the code for a quick and easy review.

+## Contributing plugins

 Please keep non-portable commands (like `notify-send`) commented so users from any other OS/DE aren't surprised.

 The plugins should be executable.
 Please add an entry in the table above.